Capital Loss

 Capital loss is not the same as an ordinary business expense.
 It belongs to the asset-sale context, not the current business-expense context.

-It is also different from a Wash Sale Rule issue, which focuses on when a loss may not be recognized the usual way.
+It is also different from a Wash Sale Rule issue, which focuses on when a loss may not be recognized in the usual way.

 Knowledge Check